giacomoh/Random-Reference/README.md

 To download click on the setup.exe and set the install location.
 To uninstall click on setup.exe and click then select uninstall.

+the c++ version looks worse than they python, but believe me it runs much better.
+I'll make a graphic overhaul for the actual release.
 # To do

 - image rotation